Taylor-Green Vortex#

 end

-The smoother, Eigenvalue estimation parameters and coarse-grid solver subsections are explained in the Theory Guide (under construction).
+We set mg verbosity = quiet to prevent logging of the multigrid parameters during the simulation.
+The smoother, Eigenvalue estimation parameters and coarse-grid solver subsections are explained in the Linear Solver section.

 Running the Simulation#